 A well organized and structured presentation helps your audience quickly make sense of what you want to communicate – they will be able to connect the dots quickly and understand the message you are sharing.
 You’ll grab the audience’s attention, and keep it.

 What’s In It For Your Audience When You Organize Your Presentation?

-And as one of those professors often reminded us, communications, including presentations and speeches are all about the audience, not about you the person writing or delivering them.
+And as one of those professors often reminded us, all communication, including presentations and speeches, are all about the audience, not about you the person writing or delivering them.